 Review summary: Canon 700D vs Olympus E-P5

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Canon 700D better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image framing and settings control.